 Custer entered the academy in the fall of 1857.
 He graduated last in a class of 34 in June of 1861.
 As the Civil War broke out, Custer emerged from the academy.
-He chose the Cavalry as the branch he wished to serve in.
+He chose the Cavalry as his branch of service.
 Initially Custer was assigned staff duty with the Army of the Potomac.
 He soon distinguished himself as a man quick to volunteer and easily relied upon.

-In November of 1862, Custer was introduced to a sought-after young woman, the daughter of a judge named Elizabeth "Libbie" Bacon.
+In November of 1862, Custer was introduced to a sought-after young woman Elizabeth "Libbie" the daughter of a judge.
 Initially Libbie fended off the confident young officer's advances, but soon the two soon became sweethearts.
 Libbie's father, Judge Daniel Bacon, did not approve of his daughter courting someone beneath her station.
-Nevertheless, the two soon began to court; writing letters to one another frequently.
+Nevertheless, the two soon began to court writing letters to one another frequently.

 Through the rest of the war he steadily advanced in responsibility and rank.
-By war's end in 1865, Custer commanded an entire Cavalry Division holding the rank of Major General.
+By war's end in 1865, Custer commanded an entire Cavalry Division, holding the rank of Major General.
 In many cases, Generals led their troops on the battlefield by commanding movements from the rear.
 Custer, however, distinguished himself as a leader who commanded his troops from the front.
-Oftentimes in a charge he was the very first soldier to engage the enemy.
-In one instance he extended so far ahead of his own men that the enemy cut him off from the rest of his command.
+Often times in a charge he was the very first soldier to engage the enemy.
+In one instance, he extended so far ahead of his own men that the enemy cut him off from the rest of his command.
 Men found in Custer a gallant leader worthy of following into battle.
-In the majority of the battles he fought against Confederate forces he was victorious.
-On many occasions, he narrowly escaped harm in battle; having 11 horses shot from under him and incurring only one wound from a Confederate artillery shell during the Battle of Culpepper Courthouse.
+In the majority of the battles where he fought against Confederate forces he was victorious.
+On many occasions, he narrowly escaped harm in battle having 11 horses shot from under him.
+He incured only one wound from a Confederate artillery shell during the Battle of Culpepper Courthouse.
 As a result he became known for his legendary "Custer Luck."
 After the Civil War ended on April 9, 1865, the huge Volunteer Army was demobilized and Custer assumed his regular army rank as Captain.

 In 1867, serving under General Winfield Hancock, Custer would see his first real experience in the west.
 Ostensibly, the campaign was to enter into peace negotiations with the Southern Cheyennes and Kiowas along the Arkansas River.
 Hancock's men and Custer set out "to confer with them to ascertain if they want to fight, in which case he [Hancock] will indulge them."
 While he scarcely saw combat during his Kansas/Colorado campaign, school was in session, and Custer had begun to learn the nuances of Indian fighting.